 For most of us, taking on a certain level of debt is simply a part of life.
-Whether it’s a hefty credit card debt or the multi-year commitment of a home loan, most people will borrow money and need to pay it back at some stage.
+Whether it’s credit card debt or a mortgage, most people will borrow money and need to pay it back at some stage.

 Common overseas debts

 It’s not unusual for people to owe money back home when moving overseas.
 Below are some of the most common debts Australian people have include:

 - Credit card debt

 - Student loans and education fees

 - Car loans

 Whether it's for your career, romance or even a simple desire for adventure, you can still do so even if you are in debt.